ItsHarper/nushell.github.io/commands/docs/random_bool.md

 ## Flags

- -  `--bias, -b {number}`: Adjusts the probability of a "true" outcome
+ -  `--bias, -b <number>`: Adjusts the probability of a "true" outcome

 ## Input/output types: